-In response to BRIAIC, the Authority considers that, in general, aligning the tariff structure with fixed and variable costs will manage volume risk over the regulatory period and send efficient price signals.
-To signal the efficient level of water use, the Authority recommends that all, and only, variable costs be recovered through a volumetric charge.
+In response to BRIAIC, the Authority considered that, in general, aligning the tariff structure with fixed and variable costs will manage volume risk over the regulatory period and send efficient price signals.
+To signal the efficient level of water use, the Authority recommended that all, and only, variable costs be recovered through a volumetric charge.

-The Authority's analysis of whether service delivery costs are fixed or variable is addressed in a subsequent chapter.
+The Authority's analysis of whether service delivery costs are fixed or variable was further addressed in a subsequent chapter of the Draft Report.

-In response to LBW, the Authority the Authority considers that unbundling of tariffs further promotes cost reflectivity of charges.
+In response to LBW, the Authority considered that unbundling of tariffs further promotes cost reflectivity of charges.
 Through unbundling, the tariffs for each tariff group are separately calculated and there is no cross subsidy between tariff groups.
-The impact of the Ministerial Direction on prices is discussed in Chapter 6 - Draft Prices.
+The impact of the Ministerial Direction on prices is discussed in Chapter 6.